Can I Sue For Workplace Discrimination In Colorado?

 No, it’s not always workplace discrimination to treat someone with a disability differently in the workplace.
 If a disability prevents someone from doing the essential duties of the job, the employer doesn’t have to hire the person for the job.
 The employer must provide reasonable accommodations to enable a person with a disability to do a job, but they don’t have to employ someone who can’t perform the essential functions of a job even if it’s because of a disability.

-Contact Our Denver Attorneys for Wrongful Termination
+Contact Our Colorado Attorneys for Wrongful Termination

 Have you suffered from workplace discrimination or wrongful termination?
 Are you wondering what your legal rights are as an employee?
 At Bachus & Schanker, LLC, we’re Denver wrongful termination lawyers.
 We’re passionate about helping you exercise your rights.